 What Should Aspiring Pharmacists Major In?

 Pre-pharmacy programs differ by college and university, but most programs require classes in general chemistry, organic chemistry, chemistry laboratory classes, biology, statistics, physiology, microbiology, physics and economics.
-In addition to these classes, the student will likely be taking typical courses associated with a bachelor's degree, such as English, history and art electives.
+In addition to these classes, the student will likely be taking general education courses associated with a bachelor's degree, such as English, history and electives.

 These programs are designed for future pharmacists, and students typically cannot enter them before their junior year of college.
 The Pharm.D. program should not be confused with a Doctor of Philosophy (Ph.D.) in Pharmacy, which is meant for students who aspire to work as researchers and professors at the university level.
 Pharm.D. programs prepare students for careers as pharmacists.

 The courses in Pharm.D. programs are designed around the sciences, math and aspects of drug therapy, which will be required knowledge for working as a pharmacist.
-Other topics of study may include physiology, medicinal chemistry, pharmaceutical sciences, biochemistry and pharmacy.
+Other topics of study may include ethics and pharmacy law, cardiovascular pharmacology, physiology, and pharmacy administration.